 Tax credits are limited.
 Please contact our office to find out availability.

-LCNV is an approved organization under the Virginia Department of Education’s Neighborhood Assistance Program, meaning that businesses and individuals who donate cash or marketable securities between July 1, 2018 and June 30, 2019, may receive tax credits in Virginia equal to 65 percent of the donation.
-Individuals or married couples who donate a minimum of $500 to LCNV in the form of cash or marketable securities during the tax year will receive 65 percent of the eligible donation as a tax credit on their Virginia State Taxes.
-Businesses that donate a minimum of $616 to LCNV in cash, marketable securities, motor vehicles, merchandise, professional services, facility rental/lease or real estate during the tax year will also receive 65 percent of the eligible donations as a tax credit on their Virginia State Taxes.
+LCNV is an approved organization under the Virginia Department of Education’s Neighborhood Assistance Program, which means that individuals or married couples who donate a minimum of $500 to LCNV in the form of cash or marketable securities during the tax year will receive 65 percent of the eligible donation as a tax credit on their Virginia State Taxes.
+Businesses that donate a minimum of $616 to LCNV in cash, marketable securities, real estate, motor vehicles, merchandise, professional services, or facility rental/lease during the tax year will also receive 65 percent of the eligible donations as a tax credit on their Virginia State Taxes.
 Please note: Donations made via a trust account are considered businesses and must meet the $616 minimum.

 The Neighborhood Assistance Program is administered by the Virginia Department of Education.
 A similar program has been in existence since 1981 with the Virginia Department of Social Services.
-This is the eighth year that the Neighborhood Assistance Program for Education has been in existence.
 LCNV specially applied to be part of this program for the first time, starting on July 1, 2010, as a way to thank its loyal donors like you with a tax credit.
 The Neighborhood Assistance Program only accepts nonprofit organizations that provide scholastic instruction or assistance to low-income persons or eligible students with disabilities.